 Trust is important when buying from a small glove brand.
 But if you have any problems with your Rectrix gloves, you’re protected by the biggest brand in the world — Amazon — with a 30-day return period.

 This means that provided your gloves are unused, you’re welcome to return them for a return or exchange without requiring the seller’s permission.

 Free Returns On All Popular Sizes

 Rectrix 1.0s are eligible for free returns, whatever the reason, on all popular sizes.
-This currently includes 6-11s.
+This currently includes 6-11s (white option).
 So if you want to try on a different size, or do not like the look/feel of the gloves, you won’t have to pay to send them back.

 Buying from Rectrix (via Amazon) is basically risk free — which is remarkable considering some of the most popular sports brands and retailers still do not offer a free returns service.